The reopening of Samakee is guided by the following principles:

 |Child Protection issues||The same child protection procedures are in place.
 Teachers should inform the Designated Safeguarding Leader or headteacher immediately.|

-This is an emergency learning situation.
-Our goal is to provide children with some familiar school routines for social/emotional/academic learning in a temporary different school environment.
+Our goal for learning, during this state of emergency, is to provide children with some familiar school routines for social/emotional/academic learning in a temporary different school environment.
 Lessons will be designed to provide practice for consolidating skills and following baseline assessments will focus on new differentiated learning, as appropriate.
 Lessons should be as independent as possible.
 Teachers will use teaching materials, strategies and teaching styles that are familiar to children.
 The academic work for children will be as familiar and as independent as possible.

-The emergency learning schedule is designed to limit the movement and contact of staff and children throughout the buildings.
+The emergency learning schedule is designed to reduce the contact of staff and children throughout the buildings.